sodabubblewine/sodabubblewine.github.io/README.md

 * Field) 'field F' for '(Lfied F) or (Rfield F)'

 The various theorems about functions then turn out to be applications of schema of functional predicates e.g. 'Func void', 'Func =', '(Func F) and (Func G), only if (Func (F of G))', and '(Func F) only if (Func (F and G))'
-Talk of correlations comes up often adn is an application fo the logic of correlative predicates:
+Talk of correlations comes up often and is an application fo the logic of correlative predicates:

 * correlation) 'Corr F' for '(Func F) and (Func swap F)'